ohwmakers/ohwmakers-website/collections/_projects/ROSMO.md

 ---
 layout: project
-photo: "/assets/images/project/sam-rosmo.png"
+photo: "/assets/images/project/sam-rosmo.jpg"
 title: "ROSMO"
-description: Rosmo is a small open hardware robot designed for ROS2, It uses brushless motors with field orientated control.
-The modularity of each component is important to us.
+description: "Rosmo is a small open hardware robot designed for ROS2, It uses brushless motors with field orientated control.
+The modularity of each component is important to us."
 socialMedia:
   - faIcon: twitter
     link: "https://twitter.com/rosmorobot"